umezy/HoloKingyo/README.md

 # HoloKingyo
 It's social app for Hololens.（be completed in this April) HoloKingyo is inspired form flying witch's DONGYO.
-DONGYO can swim earth and can fly.
+HoloKingyo can swim under the earth and can fly in the air.
 It's beautiful, It calms you down.

 # Development environment